ObserveRTC/full-stack-examples/my-webrtc-app/README.md

 My-WebRTC-App
 ---

-An SFU controller using mediasoup written in typescript.
+A simple react app written in typescript for WebRTC.

 ## ObserveRTC integration